ishratumar/javascript30days-challenge/README.md

    # JavaScript 30-Day 8
    ## Fun with HTML5 Canvas🎨
    ### ✍️My learnings from this project:
-   - Learnet the fundamentals of HTML5 canvas.
+   - Learnt the fundamentals of HTML5 canvas.
    - Build a painting canvas where if you hold down the mouse button and drag, you can paint on it.
 Something like Microsoft Paint👀

   ✦ You can find a similar project in Book Eloquent JavaScript [Drawing on Canvas](https://eloquentjavascript.net/17_canvas.html).